coms-w3132/final-project-theazwy1/README.md

 *Predict The Stock Market With Machine Learning*

 ## Project Description
-*The project aims to develop a predictive model for forecasting the S&P 500 index price using machine learning techniques.
+*The project aims to develop a predictive model for forecasting the MSFT  price using machine learning techniques.
 The reason why I picked this topic is because I have investing experiences, but I never get to learn how to use algorithmic trading to predict market.
 The primary problem it addresses is the tendency for stock price models to overfit, resulting in poor real-world performance.
-By utilizing a methodical approach to model training and validation, the project aims to circumvent common pitfalls associated with stock price prediction.*
+I used a Random Forest Classifier to predict whether the closing price of Microsoft will increase or decrease the following day.
+The project encompasses data acquisition, feature engineering, model training, backtesting, and evaluation to ensure robust predictive performance.

+Objectives:
+Download historical Microsoft stock data using the yfinance library.
+Prepare the dataset with relevant features, including rolling means, lagged values, and target labels.
+Train a Random Forest model to classify the stock price trend (up or down).
+Backtest the model over historical data to measure prediction performance.
+Visualize the results and generate insights.
+*

 ## Timeline